-Have you ever been troubled by questions like these: Can you lose your salvation?
-Can you be “unsaved” if you do something wrong or if you sin?
+Have you ever wondered if you can lose your salvation?
+Or if you can be “unsaved” if you do something wrong or sin?

 It’s extremely important for us believers to be clear about several fundamental matters.
 One of these is having the assurance that we’re saved once we believe in Christ.
 Another fundamental matter we must be clear about is the security of our salvation.
 Just how secure is our salvation?
 What safeguards it?
 Does its security depend on us?
 Can we lose our salvation?